poppinace/TAISL/README.md

 This repository contains the implimentation of Naive Tensor Subspace Learning (NTSL) and Tensor-Aligned Invariant Subspace Learning (TAISL) proposed in our ICCV17 paper.

 **Prerequisites**
 1. Matlab is required.
-This repository has been tested on Mac OS X Matlab2016a.
-It should also be compatible with Windows 10.
+This repository has been tested on 64-bit Mac OS X Matlab2016a.
+The code should also be compatible with Windows 10.
 2. LibLinear toolbox at: https://www.csie.ntu.edu.tw/~cjlin/liblinear/.
-Please remember to install it following the instruction on the website, especially for Windows and Ubantun users.
+Please remember to install it following the instruction on the website, especially for Windows and Ubuntun users.
 3. Tensor Toolbox at: http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html.
 4. Matlab code for optimization with orthogonality constraints at: http://optman.blogs.rice.edu.